Cases surge by 15,019 vs. 10,976 day before, deaths plunge to 106 vs. 219

-Florida's coronavirus data was a series of highs and lows Saturday.
+Florida's coronavirus data were a series of highs and lows Saturday.
 Deaths rose by 106, the lowest since 98 on Jan.
 5, as cases increased by 15,019, the most since 16,875 on Jan.
-5, with the total cases passing 1.7 million, the Florida Health Department announced Saturday afternoon.
+5, with the total cases passing 1.7 million, the Florida Health Department announced.
+Also daily tests were a record 261,231, one day after going under 100,000 and positivty rates were the lowest in a week.

 The state considers anything above 5 percent in the danger threshold.